pandas-dev/pandas/doc/source/development/contributing_codebase.rst

-Additionally, :ref:`Continuous Integration <contributing.ci>` will run code formatting checks like ``black``, ``flake8``, ``isort``, and ``cpplint`` and more using `pre-commit hooks <https://pre-commit.com/>`_ Any warnings from these checks will cause the :ref:`Continuous Integration <contributing.ci>` to fail; therefore, it is helpful to run the check yourself before submitting code.This can be done by installing ``pre-commit``::
+Additionally, :ref:`Continuous Integration <contributing.ci>` will run code formatting checks like ``black``, ``flake8``, ``isort``, and ``cpplint`` and more using `pre-commit hooks <https://pre-commit.com/>`_ Any warnings from these checks will cause the :ref:`Continuous Integration <contributing.ci>` to fail; therefore, it is helpful to run the check yourself before submitting code.
+This can be done by installing ``pre-commit``::

     pip install pre-commit